Wells House (North Adams, Massachusetts): Description and history

 The Wells House is located in the West End of North Adams, at the southwest corner of West Main Street (Massachusetts Route 2) and Notch Road.
 It is a 2 1/2-story wood-frame structure, with a gabled roof, interior brick chimneys, and a clapboarded exterior.
 Its bays on three sides are articulated by two-story Doric pilasters, which rise to an entablature below the cornice.
 The gable ends on the sides are fully pedimented.
 The main facade is five bays wide, with the center entrance set in a recess with flanking sidelight windows and pilasters, and a transom window above.

-The house was built in about 1840, and is one of the city's oldest Greek Revival buildings.
+The house was built in about 1840 and is one of the city's oldest Greek Revival buildings.
 It was built for Orson Wells, who first settled in North Adams in the 1810s and established an acid production facility nearby.
-The Wellses were also involved in textile production that developed in nearby Braytonville.
-They also owned much land in the area, even as it industrialized; around the turn of the 20th century the family still owned 160 acre of farmland.
+The Welles were also involved in textile production that developed in nearby Braytonville.
+They also owned much land in the area, even as it industrialized; around the turn of the 20th century, the family still owned 160 acre of farmland.
 This land was eventually developed, but the Wells house remained in the family until 1968.